Game4Move78/zsh-bitwarden/README.md

 - Use `bwuse SEARCH` to edit a username
 - Use `bwpw SEARCH` to get a password
 - Use `bwpwe SEARCH` to edit a password
+- Use `bwne SEARCH` to edit an item name
 - Use `bwup SEARCH` to copy username then password to clipboard
 - Use `bwse [OPTIONS]...
 JPATHS` to search